 Per Title 17:

 Residential excess.
 Any excess waste collected at residences may, based on volume and at the discretion of the sanitation and environment services department director or his designee, be assessed a fee commiserate with the standard commercial bulk collection fees.

 The two images below are examples of excess brush:

 - Please leave enough room for the knuckleboom to operate.
 Place your brush at least 5 ft. away from your garbage container and other potential obstacles such as mail boxes, fences, walls, water meters, telephone connection boxes and parked vehicles.
 Avoid placing brush under low-hanging tree limbs or power lines.

 - You can stack your piles of brush end to end, or on top of one another (not tangled).
-In general, height doesn’t matter, but all brush needs to be cut to appropriate lengths (6 to 8 feet).
+All brush needs to be cut to fit the pick-up truck parameter.

 - Brush must be placed at the edge of the street, curb or alley (within the City’s right of way) no later than 7:00 a.m. on your regular trash pick-up day.
 Brush SHALL NOT be placed on cul-de-sac islands, vacant lots, or boulevards and MUST NOT be materials resulting from tree pruning or removal at an address other than the collection point.

 - Please place all brush close enough to the curb or street for the truck to reach it.
 Brush will not be collected if it’s inaccessible.

 - Please place only true brush to the curb.
 Lumber and construction material will not be picked-up if placed at curbside.